ebentley17/Deniz_lab_code/README.md

 instrument outputs.

-`wrangling/tutorials` includes two Jupyter notebooks and three scripts to help users to process data without writing code.
-The Jupyter notebooks include more detailed instruction and explanation, while the scripts can be run with a click or from a shortcut.
+`wrangling/tutorials` includes two Jupyter notebooks and three scripts to help users process data without writing code.
+The Jupyter notebooks include more detailed instruction and explanation, while the scripts can be run with a click.

 Unit tests for the `nanodrop` subpackage are provided in `nanodrop_tests`.
 The `fluorimeter` and `b2core_plate_fluorimeter` subpackages have not been tested as